kavia-common/nutrition-connect-platform-173001-173010/nutrition_frontend/README.md

 - node scripts/seedSupabase.js

+Notes:
+- The seed script supports both SUPABASE_URL/SUPABASE_KEY and REACT_APP_SUPABASE_URL/REACT_APP_SUPABASE_KEY.
+Prefer the CRA-prefixed vars for consistency.
-Alternatively, in development mode, a "Seed Sample Data" button is available in Settings pages (Profile, Billing, Notifications) that performs a minimal seed using the browser client.
+- Alternatively, in development mode, a "Seed Sample Data" button is available in Settings pages (Profile, Billing, Notifications) that performs a minimal seed using the browser client.

 See SUPABASE_SETUP.md for detailed instructions and table expectations.